rcarver/swift-work-sequencer/README.md

 ## Structural Style

-Adopt the `Workable` protocol for any struct or class.
+Adopt the `Workable` protocol to define a unit of work.

 ```swift
 /// A work item is an identifiable unit of work